A BUYER’S GUIDE TO PARTI SAPPHIRES

 DIFFERENCE BETWEEN PARTI SAPPHIRES AND TEAL SAPPHIRES:

 Both these bicolored gemstones, parti sapphires and teal sapphires, have peaked in the last few years, thanks to the dissociation in interest from conventional white diamonds.
-With more and more customers looking for uniquely colored stones in a reasonable budget, the focus of gemstone wholesalers and retailers should shift towards newer generation of stones like parti sapphires and teal sapphires.
+With more and more customers looking for uniquely colored stones in a reasonable budget, the focus of gemstone wholesalers and retailers should shift towards poster generation of stones like parti sapphires and teal sapphires.

 Note the absence of partition line in the teal sapphire (Above), which doesn’t break up the two colors, whereas in the parti sapphire (Below), the two colors are distinctly separated in the centre.
 Photo Courtesy: Navneet Gems and Minerals